 Clicking inSync launches the inSync Management Console.
 The inSync services available on the Druva Cloud Platform Console are described below:

-- Devices: The total number of devices activated and enabled for backup and the total number of devices that has inSync installed.
+- Devices: Data protection services for Endpoints.
 For more information on devices that Druva can backup, see Hardware and software prerequisites.
 After a device is backed up, you can restore its data if the device is lost or stolen.
-For more information on inSync client, see inSync Client for Druva Cloud and Get started: Backup and Restore.
+For more information on inSync Client, see inSync Client for Druva Cloud and Get started: Backup and Restore.

-- Cloud Apps: Number of Cloud Apps registered with Druva.
-Druva can backup data created and managed on Cloud Apps such as G Suite.
-For more information, see Cloud Apps.
+- Microsoft 365, Google Workspace, Salesforce, Box, and Slack: Data protection services for SaaS Apps.
+Druva can backup data created and managed on SaaS Apps such as Google Workspace.
+For more information, see SaaS Apps.

-- Compliance: Number of compliance policies created on Druva. inSync Compliance provides visibility of compliance breaches associated with end-user data in your organization.
+- Compliance: inSync Compliance provides visibility of compliance breaches associated with end-user data in your organization.
 Use inSync Compliance to proactively track, monitor, and get notified of data compliance risks in your organization.
 For more information, see Governance, DLP, and Compliance.

-- E-Discovery: Number of legal holds in your organization.
-With legal hold, you can preserve user backup data and avoid data deletion.
+- eDiscovery: With legal hold, you can preserve user backup data and avoid data deletion.
 When you keep a user on legal hold, the backup data for that user is excluded from compaction. inSync does not delete the data that the user backs up from any user device.
-Administrators can analyze the user data by using eDiscovery tools.
+Administrators can analyze user data by using eDiscovery tools.
 For more information, see Legal Hold.

-- Enterprise Search: A tool to let you search across backed up data.
-Using the Enterprise Search capability, inSync administrators can quickly find end-user files and emails that are backed up by inSync. inSync uses the metadata attributes of files and emails to deliver fast and accurate search results.
-For more information, see Enterprise search for backed up data.
+- Federated Search: A tool to let you search across backed-up data.
+The Federated Search capability provides Security, Legal, and Forensic teams with enhanced forensic investigative capabilities. inSync uses the metadata attributes of files and emails to deliver fast and accurate search results.
+For more information, see Federated Search for backed up data.

 Clicking Phoenix launches the Phoenix Management Console.
-The Phoenix services available on the Druva Cloud Platform Console are described below:
+The Druva Phoenix services available on the Druva Cloud Platform Dashboard are described below:

-- Virtual Machines: Number of virtual machines registered with Druva for backup and recovery.
-Supported hypervisors are:
+- VMware: Data protection service to register virtual machines with Druva for backup and recovery.

-- Disaster Recovery: Number of VMware virtual machines set up for disaster recovery.
-Use Phoenix disaster recovery to create copies of your on-premise VMware virtual machines on your Amazon Web Services (AWS) Virtual Private Cloud (VPC).
+- Disaster Recovery: Use Druva Phoenix disaster recovery to create copies of your on-premises VMware virtual machines on your Amazon Web Services (AWS) Virtual Private Cloud (VPC).
 In-case some of your VMware virtual machines experience downtime, you can spin up your AWS EC2 instances within minutes and reroute the traffic to the EC2 instances.
 For more information, see Disaster Recovery-as-a-Service.

 Note: It is possible that few services are not available based on the license.
 If you click on a service that is not enabled, you are taken to a web page that either provides a video or a walkthrough of the service.
 If you are interested in buying the service, contact Druva Support.